georgekl03/sleekfinance/README.md

 # SleekFinance

+## Budgeting upgrades

+- **Budget lines & breakdowns** – Each budget now supports multiple category lines and optional sub-lines.
+  Planned amounts are stored per period in the base currency, so past values remain intact when you review older months, weeks, or tax years.
+- **Planned vs actual tracking** – Actual amounts pull directly from matching transactions, respect flow type rules, collections, and currency conversion, and surface clear progress indicators (under, nearing, over).
+- **Rollover transparency** – When rollover is enabled, the editor shows how unspent or overspent amounts adjust the effective plan without mutating historical data.
+Differences are calculated against the rolled balance so you can see the impact immediately.
+- **Period navigation** – Budgets handle monthly, weekly, annual, and UK fiscal cadences with Previous / Current / Next controls.
+The active range is called out in the editor and on the new snapshot card.
+- **Transactions drill-down** – Clicking a budget line jumps to the Transactions workspace with period, account/collection, category, and flow filters applied, plus a banner explaining the context.
+- **Overview snapshot** – The Overview page includes a “Budget snapshot” card for the primary budget, summarising income vs expense totals and highlighting categories that are over or nearing their limits.

 SleekFinance is a dark-themed personal finance and budgeting workspace.
 Stage 3 expands the app with a multi-step imports wizard, mapping profiles, FX handling, duplicate detection, manual exchange rate management, and configurable import defaults layered on top of the Stage 2 data models and logging.